3 Producing microlearning delivery

 Vocal tone and style

-Providing learners with variety and variation in vocal tone and style can play a key role in attracting and maintaining interest, because it helps breakdown monotony in voice presentations by adding vibrancy through vocal dynamics.
-I have also found varying style between formal and informal is one good way to increase impact through variety.
-I draw on or include a more formal style for lecture presentations, while sticking to a more informal, conversational style, for short weekly introduction videos.
-I recommend using a conversational style most often because it is an effective way of making information seem more welcoming and relatable, and it helps create the feeling of lecturers talking directly to learners.
-It provides an inclusive tone and sense of a more personal experience, one which helps break down the barriers of psychological distance between learner and teacher.
-Nonetheless, keeping some variation between styles, remains effective in creating impact and interest, largely because it provides learners variety.
+Providing learners with variety and variation in vocal tone and style can be effective for attracting and maintaining interest.
+Primarily, by breakdown monotony in voice presentations by adding vibrancy through vocal dynamics.
+Varying style between formal and informal is one way to increase impact through variety.
+For example, a more formal style for lecture presentations and a more informal, conversational style, for short weekly introduction videos.
+I recommend using a conversational style most often because it is effective in making information seem more welcoming and relatable, e.g., create a feeling of lecturers talking directly to learners.
+It provides an inclusive tone and a more personal experience, this helps break down barriers of psychological distance between learners and teacher.
+But once again, keeping some variation between styles remains effective in creating impact and interest.

 Voice contributions for slides

-Additional perspective and interest to a slide presentation and can be achieved with voice-overs for as little as one or two slides.
-Interspersing guest voice contributions not only adds vitality, but further increases relatability as well, is a way to add variety and interest to slide presentation is to invite a guest to independently voice record some slides or sections.
-Asking a colleague or guest for vocal contributions can improve ease of listening by breaking some of the monotony of having only one voice.
-This is not something that you need to do for every class.
-Over time, you can add voice contributions from others in years that follow.
-Including student voices is another option to consider and can also be used to create opportunities for increasing student engagement, but a consent or ‘permission to use’ form is advisable.
+Interspersing guest voice contributions not only adds vitality, it increases relatability.
+One option is to invite a guest to independently voice record some slides or vocal sections on some slides.
+Having a colleague or guest make vocal contributions can break the monotony of having only one voice.
+This is not something that you need to do for every lecture or presentation.
+You can also build and add to voice contributions by continuing to invite others in years that follow.
+Sourcing student voices is yet another option, and one that creates opportunities for greater student engagement.
+Consent, with a ‘permission to use’ form is advisable.

 Options for organising and facilitating voice contributions include: